-The Round Valley Indian Tribes Fiber-To-The-Home project proposes to serve 500 unserved locations based on June 2024 reductions of the project area submitted by Round Valley Indian Tribes.
+The Round Valley Indian Tribes Fiber-To-The-Home project proposes to serve 851 unserved locations based on June 2024 reductions of the project area submitted by Round Valley Indian Tribes and subsequent analysis by the applicant and Staff.
 An estimated unserved population of 2,651 would be offered service.
 An estimated total population of 2,719 will benefit from these investments in and around the Round Valley Reservation.
 The last mile fiber project will provide up to one gigabit per second symmetrical service to consumers.